-Note that for corporations, I.R.C. §291(a) increases the ordinary income recapture by 20% of the additional amount that would be treated as ordinary income if the property were subject to the recapture rules for I.R.C. §1245 property.
-Although corporations do not receive reduced tax rates on capital gain, this provision may impact the tax consequences of an installment sale of I.R.C. §1250 property by a corporation.
+Note that for corporations, I.R.C. § 291(a) increases the ordinary income recapture by 20% of the additional amount that would be treated as ordinary income if the property were subject to the recapture rules for I.R.C. § 1245 property.
+Although corporations do not receive reduced tax rates on capital gain, this provision may impact the tax consequences of an installment sale of I.R.C. § 1250 property by a corporation.

 Gain on the sale of land held less than 10 years will be part ordinary and part capital gain when soil and water conservation expenditures have been expensed.
 If the land was held 5 years or less, all soil and water or land-clearing expenses taken will be recaptured as ordinary gain.
 If the land was held more than 5 years and less than 10, part of the soil and water expenses will be recaptured.
-The percentages of soil and water conservation expenses subject to recapture during this time period are as follows: sixth year after acquisition of the land, 80%; seventh year, 60%; eighth year, 40%; and ninth year, 20%.
+The percentages of soil and water conservation expenses subject to recapture during this time period are as follows: 80% for the sixth year after acquisition of the land, 60% for the seventh year, 40% for the eighth year, and 20% for the ninth year.
 Figure 27 gives an illustration.